Pseudo Operators

 WHISK removes ("whisks away") the two arguments to its left and stores them under the names A and B, which can then be used in the calculation line.

-This is useful when a calculation involves the same values more than once (see also the pseudo constant DUP), or to create user-defined 2-argument operators.
+This is useful when a calculation involves the same values more than once (see also the pseudo constant DUP, page Pseudo Constants later in this chapter), or to create user-defined 2-argument operators (see page User-Defined Operators in chapter "Insert Files and User-Defined Elements").

-A simple example, just to show how WHISK works:
+A simple example, just to show how WHISK works -- calculating the length of the hypotenuse of a rectangular triangle:

-(Calculating the length of the hypotenuse of a rectangular triangle.
 A takes the value of 3, B the value of 4.
 A gets squared, then B gets squared, then the results are added, and the square root is drawn.
-This example will be used to explain user-defined operators.)

 You can use WHISK several times in one calculation line, each time the previous values of A and B will be overwritten.

-A and B can only be used following WHISK within a calculation line.
+A and B can only be used following WHISK within the same calculation line.

 The values of A and B are not preserved after the line has been processed -- this is deliberate.